UEFI-code/BrainNet/README.md

-# Artificial Neural Network to Simulate the Brain Neural Curcuit
+# Artificial Neural Network to Simulate a fragments of Brain Neural Curcuit

 ## Simulate Status

+This code is simluating the loop-circuit in the brain cell group.

-Currently, You can set the ratio of Exciting or Inhibition Neuros Proportion.
+Currently, You can set the ratio of Exciting (BrainNet2.cu) or Inhibition Neuros Proportion.

 ## Usage